-As of 2022, the house is occupied by a buyer who bought the house in 2017.
+As of 2023, the house is owned by an anonymous buyer who purchased the house in 2017.
 The house was last listed on the market in 2016 for $850,000 and was Realtor.com’s most popular house during the first week of its listing.
-However, the 5,000 square-foot home was only sold a year on February 2017, when it was purchased by an unnamed buyer for $605,000.
-This is a sharp contrast to similar houses in the area which go for well above a million dollar.
+However, the 5,000 square-foot home was sold just one year on February 2017, when it was purchased by an unnamed buyer for $605,000.
+In contrast, similar houses along the street go for prices well above a million dollars.

-The previous owners of the iconic house were Caroline D’Antonio and her husband.
+The previous owners of the historic Amityville house were Caroline D’Antonio and her husband.
 The couple bought the house in 2010 at a discounted price of $950,000 after it was listed for $1.15 million, the highest listed price ever for the haunted house.

 The Terrifying History of Amityville Horror House

 The Amityville House is arguably one of the most famous haunted house in the world, for it was the site of a grisly massacre that shook the nation.
 It was 3 a.m. in the morning on November 13, 1974, when Ronald Defeo Jr. took a .35 Marlin lever-action rifle and creeped upon his family.
 Within minutes, Ronald shot and killed his parents, his two younger brother, and then his two younger sisters.
-However, the heinous murders was only reported at six in the morning when Ronald stormed into a local bar and shouted “You have got to help me!
+However, the heinous murders was only reported at 6:30pm in the evening when Ronald stormed into a local bar named Henry’s Bar and shouted “You have got to help me!
 I think my mother and father are shot!”

 In the investigations that followed, the police were made aware by neighbours that no gunshots were heard, although dogs can be heard barking in the middle of the night.
 Ronald had initially suggested that the crimes were committed by a mafia hitman Louis Falini.
 In his initial statement, Ronald alleged that Falini had pointed a gun to his head while shooting his family members with another gun.
 However, inconsistencies in his accounts of the events as well as mounting evidence against him forced Defeo to confess to the murder of his six family members.